gizzmo/Gmaps-Context-Menu/README.md

 ### Adding items to the menu

-To add items to the menu you use the `addItem()` function.
+To add items to the menu you use the `addItem()` method.
 It returns the the jQuery object for the list item created.

 	var item = menu.addItem('Zoom In', function(map, latLng){
 		map.setZoom( map.getZoom() + 1);
 		map.panTo( latLng );
 	});

-You can also add separators by using the `addSep()` function.
+You can also add separators by using the `addSep()` method.
 It _also_ returns the jQuery object of the list item created

 	var separator = menu.addSep();

 ### Removing items from the menu

-As stated above the `addItem()` and `addSep()` functions return the jQuery object of the list item created.
+As stated above the `addItem()` and `addSep()` methods return the jQuery object of the list item created.
 So if you can either call the jQuery method `.remove()` or just pass it into the `removeItem()` or `removeSep()`

 	menu.removeItem(item);

 	menu.removeSep(separator);

 You can also remove items and separators by passing a integer.
-See: http://api.jquery.com/eq/
+Pass a negive integer to start at the end and work backwards.
+See: [http://api.jquery.com/eq/](http://api.jquery.com/eq/)

 	// Remove the first item
 	menu.removeItem(0);

 	// Remove the second to last item menu.removeItem(-2)

+Each method filters the list items to the current type.
+So `.removeSep(3)` will remove the third separator even if there are 5 menu items before it

 	// Remove the first separator (even if its not the first list item) menu.removeSep(0);